- Fact Checked

 Gets frequent UTIs or yeast infections

 Probiotics don't just benefit the gut, but the vaginal microbiome as well, protecting against infections.
-If you can't kick your UTIs or yeast infection, low probiotic levels may be to blame.
+If you can't kick your UTIs or yeast infection, increasing your probiotic intake could help. -

 Feels run-down or low on energy